rnabioco/valr/cran-comments.md

   sub-directories of 1Mb or more:
     libs  13.3Mb

-* on ubuntu (R 4.3.0)

-  Status: 1 NOTE
-  * checking installed package size ...
-NOTE installed size is 14.5Mb sub-directories of 1Mb or more: libs  13.3Mb

 ## Reverse dependencies

 We checked 1 reverse dependencies (0 from CRAN + 1 from Bioconductor), comparing R CMD check results across CRAN and dev versions of this package.

  * We saw 0 new problems
  * We failed to check 0 packages